Trupanion vs. Petplan

 Six months may not seem like a long time to wait, but we’ve found that cruciate ruptures and luxating patellas are two of Trupanion’s most commonly claimed conditions and some of the most costly to treat.
 A Labrador Retriever that is between the ages of 2 and 7 years old, for instance, is 80% more likely than the average dog to experience a cruciate rupture, and treatment will likely cost the pet owner nearly $4,000.

 You can have the 6 months waived by Petplan, but in order to do so you must visit your veterinarian within your first 30 days of enrollment and get a special examination that documents that your pet doesn’t have any pre-existing conditions related to their knees.
 This is just one more restriction that costs you time and money.
-And if you miss that window to waive this restriction (which is not heavily advertised), unfortunately, you could find yourself in a tough spot.
+And if you miss that window to waive this restriction, unfortunately, you could find yourself in a tough spot.

 Is it worth it to have coverage that restricts your pet’s care for a condition that may be likely to happen to your pet?

 Fetch Insurance Services, LLC, dba Petplan, Pet Health Insurance Policy Terms & Conditions, page 8, Section V. General Exclusions.
 Screenshot taken 6/29/2016.